 Note: Creating a new custom field on the fly through this form is exactly the same as creating one from the custom fields section of the settings.
 After creating the field here, it will automatically be available for other case types to use.
 As a general rule, you should never create duplicate fields.

-Quick Tips on Reference Labels
+Understanding Reference Labels

 Reference labels are most commonly used to identify a case or create search terms that are available to search for cases by a specific words, phrases, names, or other references.